 Interns have examined the geochemistry of sediments in Bangladesh to understand arsenic in groundwater; discovered the past history of the oceans by analyzing coral skeletons; and dated rocks gathered from streambeds in Palm Springs to learn how quickly an earthquake fault is moving.
 The projects in these options are different every summer.

-In the general internship program, interns are assigned to work with one research group for the entire summer.
-Applicants can indicate which field of study (for example, agriculuture, geology, environmental science, geochemistry, oceanography, etc.) they are interested in working in.
+Interns are assigned to work with one research group for the entire summer in these two options.
 Interns work for 15-30 hours per week, on a schedule determined with individual supervisors.
-We expect to have 10-15 positions in this program in 2015.
-More about the two different programs
+We expect to have 5-10 positions each summer.

 The high school internship program is an annual program.
 The application is released in late January and is due March.
 You will find the application on this page at that time.
 Late applications are not considered; there are always more qualified students than placements.
-Make sure you read this - more about the two different programs.
+Make sure you read this - more about the options.

-Interns are expected to work during regular working hours during the week.
+Young Investigators are expected to work during regular working hours during the week.
 On Wednesdays, all interns meet for lectures, activities and field trips.
 These activities are supplemental, and are offered to provide extended learning.
+Interns must live and go to high school in the San Francisco Bay Area.
 Please check Frequently Asked Questions for more information.

 Read about the professional meeting that some interns participate in.